evereux/flicket/FAQ.md

 3. How do I release a ticket?

-   You've been assigned a ticket but the ticket isn't your repsonsibility to complete or you are unable to for another reason.
+   Scenario: You have been assigned a ticket but the ticket isn't your repsonsibility to complete or you are unable to for another reason.

    Navgiate to [flicket home page](/flicket/) and select the ticket to